benmcclusky/Chess_GUI/README.md

 Created chess mechanics from first principles including complex movements / rulesets such as En Passant, Castling.

 Evaluations performed with [Stockfish](https://github.com/official-stockfish/Stockfish "Stockfish Repository").
-For the GUI to work, you will need to download stockfish and replace the path to your executable file.
+For the GUI to work, you will need to download stockfish and replace the path in game.py to your executable file.

 Annotated with the help of ChatGPT